Buck Rogers in the 25th Century (film): Production

 Inspired by the massive success of Star Wars the previous year, Universal began developing Buck Rogers for television, spearheaded by Glen A. Larson, who had a production deal with the studio.
 Initially, Larson and Universal had planned on making a series of Buck Rogers television movies for NBC.

-Production began in 1978, however, the pilot for Larson's other sci-fi series, Battlestar Galactica (1978), had been released theatrically in some countries and in key locations in North America, and had done well at the box office.
-Universal then opted to release the first Buck Rogers television movie theatrically on March 30, 1979.
-The movie grossed over $21 million in North America and was later released internationally, which led NBC to commission a weekly series, which began on September 20, 1979 with a slightly modified version of the theatrical release that deleted some scenes, added others intended to link to the ongoing series, revised the fate of one character killed off in the original so that he survived (Tigerman, who, in the movie was incinerated off camera by an exploding bomb), and replaced the suggestive opening credit sequence with a more generic version.
+Production began in 1978, however, the pilot for Larson's other sci-fi series, Battlestar Galactica (1978), had been theatrically released in some countries and in key locations in North America, and had done well at the box office.

-The movie was originally slated for release for September 1978.
-There were several start dates for filming, but it was repeatedly delayed due to casting problems.
-The movie was eventually released in March 1979.

-Several shots in the movie were filmed at the Westin Bonaventure Hotel in Los Angeles, California.
+Filming took place in Los Angeles, California, with some shots at the Westin Bonaventure Hotel.
 Several other stock shots portraying futuristic buildings on Earth are that of remaining pavilions on the site of Expo 67, including the British and French national pavilion (now open as the Montreal Casino).
-These shots were also included in the Battlestar Galactica episode "Greetings from Earth" (1979), in which they were said to be a city on the planet Paradeen (though in production around the same time, the episode aired a month before the release of the Buck Rogers film).
+These were also included in the Battlestar Galactica episode "Greetings from Earth" (1979), said to be a city on the planet Paradeen (though in production around the same time, the episode aired a month before the release of the film).
 Buck's NASA shuttle, Ranger 3, was itself a prop that had been seen in this same episode where it was used as Michael's Lunar-7 shuttle though painted a different color.

+The film was initially slated for a September 1978 release, but filming was repeatedly delayed due to casting problems.
+In an unusual move, a nine-minute featurette was provided to play in theatres in addition to a traditional 2.5 minute trailer.
+The film was released on March 30, 1979, to box office success, grossing over $21 million in North America with later international release.
+As a result, NBC commissioned a weekly series, commencing on September 20, 1979, with a slightly modified version of the theatrical release.
+Scenes were deleted, others added to link to the ongoing series, the fate of one deceased character was revised so that he survived (Tigerman, who, in the movie was incinerated off-camera by an exploding bomb), and the suggestive opening credit sequence was replaced with a more generic version.

-Princess Ardala's father, Emperor Draco (played by Joseph Wiseman), originally had several scenes in the movie but most of these were deleted.
-His only remaining scene was as a holographic image reprimanding Kane at the movie's ending.
+Princess Ardala's father, Emperor Draco (played by Joseph Wiseman), originally had several scenes that were ultimately deleted.
+His only remaining scene was as a holographic image reprimanding Kane in the climax.
 Despite this brief appearance, images of Draco appeared prominently in various Buck Rogers merchandise, and 12" and 3¾" Draco action figures were produced by the toy company Mego.
-Wiseman would later appear in the weekly television series, playing the character Carl Morphus in the episode "Vegas in Space" (1979).
+Wiseman would later appear in the weekly television series, playing a different character, Carl Morphus, in the episode "Vegas in Space" (1979).